+In different observation phases of WFCTA, the responsivity to the optical signal of each pixel is adjusted individually according to different observation requirements.
+Therefore, the response charge vs. the bias voltage characteristic of each pixel should be known.
+Hamamatsu provides the bias voltage ($V_{0}$) of all SiPMs for the gain of $1.1\times10^{6}$ ($g_{0}$).
+Here, the gain calculated by the following equation is defined as the nominal gain ($g$).

-For the camera in a imaging Cherenkov telescope, a spatially uniform and stable gain is desired.
-The gain of SiPMs increases with the bias voltage increase.
-In different observation phases of WFCTA, the gain of each pixel will be adjusted according to the observation mode by changing the bias voltage.
-The bias voltage is also used to adjust the response on the whole camera uniform at less than the 2\% level for any temperature variation.
-The gain for the first observation phase is $8\times 10^{5}$.
-Hamamatsu provides us with the bias voltage of all SiPMs for $g=1.1\times10^{6}$.
-The operation voltage for a nominal gain of $8\times 10^{5}$ is given by fitting the response-voltage characteristic, as is shown in Fig.\ref{fig:gvsv}.
-Because the response is the integration value of the signal pulse in a time window of 320 ns, in which inevitably exists afterpulses and crosstalks, the response-voltage curve appears to be slightly upturned.
-Fig.\ref{fig:ophv} shows the operation voltage distribution of 8192 SiPMs in eight WFCTA cameras for $g=8\times 10^{5}$ and $1.1\times 10^{6}$.
+where $Q$ is the response charge for a certain bias voltage. $Q_{0}$ is the response charge for $V_{0}$.
+The nominal gain for the first observation phase is $8\times 10^{5}$.
+The operation voltage for a nominal gain of $8\times 10^{5}$ is given by fitting the response charge-voltage characteristic, as is shown in Fig.~\ref{fig:gvsv}.
+The SiPM temperature at which this curve is measured is also recorded, so that it can be used for the compensation of the effect of the temperature.
+The response charge is the integration value of the signal pulse in a time window of 320~ns, in which crosstalk and afterpulses are included.
+Because the probabilities of them also increase with increasing the bias voltage~\cite{otte2017}, the response charge-voltage curve is slightly upturned.
+Fig.~\ref{fig:ophv} shows the operation voltage distribution of the SiPMs in eighteen WFCTA cameras for $g=8\times 10^{5}$ and $1.1\times 10^{6}$.